stonecircle/kue-ui/README.md

 * baseURL: namespace of the application (in previous example: `/kue`),
 * apiURL: kue's JSON api (in previous example: `/api`)

+### License
+`kue-ui` is released under the MIT license.
+See LICENSE.txt for the complete text.

 ### Contributors